About Texas Children's Hospital

 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org.

-We are searching for a Physician Assistant -- someone who works well in a fast-paced setting.
+We are searching for a Physician Assistant or Psychiatric Mental Health Nurse Practitioner - someone who works well in a fast-paced setting.
 In this position, you will practice in an advanced role to provide developmentally-appropriate and age-appropriate health maintenance for population focused specialty.
-Practicing under established guidelines and clinical protocols, the PA assumes independent and interdependent responsibilities in the assessment, diagnosis and initiation of treatment and procedures.
-The PA is responsible for education, research, consultation, and evaluation of clinical practice at various levels.
+Practicing under established guidelines and clinical protocols, the APP assumes independent and interdependent responsibilities in the assessment, diagnosis and initiation of treatment and procedures.
+The APP is responsible for education, research, consultation, and evaluation of clinical practice at various levels.

-This APP will work in an inpatient and outpatient setting with Baylor's Psychiatry team.
+This APP will work in an inpatient setting with Baylor's Psychiatry team.
 They will be responsible for inpatient consults.
 The schedule is Monday-Friday 8a-5p.

 Think you’ve got what it takes?